EAFIT-AACS/assignment2-qtates/README.md

     resultValidation=validationString(data.string)
     tree=printTree(resultValidation)
     return {
-        "message": f"{tree}",
+        "tree": tree[0],
+        "stack" : tree[1],
+        "rules": tree[2],
+        "result": tree[3],
     }
 ```

 Finally, we create a post method, that receives a json with a String.
-Then calls the validationString method from the second algorithm and passes the string mencioned previously.
+Then calls the validationString method from the second algorithm and passes the string mentioned previously.
 Then passes the result to the printTree method from the third algorithm, and finally returns the final result to the graphic interface.

 #### The graphic interface